kitchenplan/kitchenplan/README.md

 Kitchenplan is a small tool to fully automate the installation and configuration of an OSX workstation (or server for that matter) using Chef.
 But while doing so manually is not a trivial undertaking, Kitchenplan has abstracted away all the hard parts.

-## Important
+## History

-I'm currently working on a brand new way of running Kitchenplan.
-If you are using Kitchenplan, please use [version2](https://github.com/kitchenplan/kitchenplan/blob/version2/README.md) for now.
+This is a brand new implementation of Kitchenplan.
+If you have issues with this new versions, please use [version2](https://github.com/kitchenplan/kitchenplan/blob/version2/README.md) for now.

-## To Do

-* debug options
-* installing a manual list of recipes
-* --no-chef
-* only update cookbooks if we run with -c

 ## Using kitchenplan